trapexit/mergerfs/README.md

 #### Why can't I see my files / directories?

 It's almost always a permissions issue.
-Unlike mhddfs, which runs as root and attempts to access content as such, mergerfs always changes it's credentials to that of the caller.
+Unlike mhddfs, which runs as root and attempts to access content as such, mergerfs always changes its credentials to that of the caller.
 This means that if the user does not have access to a file or directory than neither will mergerfs.
 However, because mergerfs is creating a union of paths it may be able to read some files and directories on one drive but not another resulting in an incomplete set.

 Whenever you run into a split permission issue (seeing some but not all files) try using [mergerfs.fsck](https://github.com/trapexit/mergerfs-tools) tool to check for and fix the mismatch.
 If you aren't seeing anything at all be sure that the basic permissions are correct.
 The user and group values are correct and that directories have their executable bit set.
 A common mistake by users new to Linux is to `chmod -R 644` when they should have `chmod -R u=rwX,go=rX`.